 Notes

-- While the ddukbaegi isn’t essential to make this recipe, using it will keep the stew hot for a long period of time.
+- While a ddukbaegi (Korean earthenware pot) isn’t essential to make this recipe, using it will keep the stew hot for a long period of time.

 - You can substitute the pork belly with pork shoulder or pork bones (ribs, neck bone)